sesopenko/eso_comic/README.md

 # eso comic

-An open source comic book reader built with Godot.
-The aim is to have a side by side reader with japanese on one side and english on the other, but we'll see if we get that far.
+An innovative open-source comic book reader powered by [Godot](https://godotengine.org/), designed to offer a dual-language comic reading experience.
+Open two comics, each in a different language, and have their pages synchronized for dual reading language.
+Scroll through both comics simultaneously, as you immerse yourself in the captivating world of visual storytelling, seamlessly bridging English and Japanese, and other languages.

 ![Screenshot](assets/screenshot_1.jpg)

+## Motivation

+While learning a second language, I've desired to capture some of the nuances lost in translation when reading comics.
+Opening two reader applications works, but paging them independently was a pain.
+I wanted something that lets me page through them simultaneously.

 ## Supported Files

-* CBZ files containing jpg/png files
+* [CBZ](https://en.wikipedia.org/wiki/Comic_book_archive) files containing jpg/png files
 * ZIP files containing jpg/png files
-* Directories containing jpg/png files (nested directories currently unsupported)
+* Directories containing jpg/png files (nested directories unsupported)

 ## License